Feuillant (political group)

 The Society of the Friends of the Constitution (Société des Amis de la Constitution), better known as Feuillants Club ([fœjɑ̃] Club des Feuillants), was a political grouping that emerged during the French Revolution.
 It came into existence on 16 July 1791.
-The assembly split between the Feuillants on the right, who sought to preserve the position of the king and supported the proposed plan of the National Constituent Assembly for a constitutional monarchy; and the radical Jacobins on the left, who wished to press for a continuation of the overthrow of Louis XVI.
+The assembly split between the Feuillants on the right, who sought to preserve the position of the king and supported the proposed plan of the National Constituent Assembly for a constitutional monarchy; and the Jacobins on the left, who wished to press for a continuation of the overthrow of Louis XVI.
 It represented the last and most vigorous attempt of the moderate constitutional monarchists to steer the course of the revolution away from the radical Jacobins.

 The Feuillant deputies publicly split with the Jacobins when they published a pamphlet on 16 July 1791, protesting the Jacobin plan to participate in the popular demonstrations against Louis XVI on the Champ de Mars the following day.
 Initially the group had 264 ex-Jacobin deputies as members, including most of the members of the correspondence committee.
 The group held meetings in a former monastery of the Feuillant monks on the Rue Saint-Honoré in Paris and came to be popularly called the Club des Feuillants.
 They called themselves the Amis de la Constitution.
-The group was led by Antoine Barnave, Alexandre de Lameth and Adrien Duport.
+The group was led by Antoine Barnave, Alexandre de Lameth, and Adrien Duport.

 History

-As the Constitution of 1791 began to take its final shape, many erstwhile radical deputies such as Barnave and Le Chapelier wished for the central role played by such popular societies as the Jacobins early in the French Revolution to come to an end.
+As the French Constitution of 1791 began to take its final shape, many erstwhile radical deputies such as Barnave and Le Chapelier wished for the central role played by such popular societies as the Jacobins early in the French Revolution to come to an end.
 The activism of the people had been vital to the preservation of the Revolution in the early days of the National Assembly, but their purpose had been fulfilled and it was time for direct democracy to give way to the leadership of elected representatives.
 This conviction was greatly affirmed with the Champ de Mars Massacre (17 July 1791).

 Within days, a mass exodus of moderate deputies abandoned the Jacobin club in favour of a new organisation, the Feuillant club.
 This new society would wage a struggle throughout the summer with the Jacobins for the allegiance of the provincial affiliates and the Parisian crowds, a contest they would ultimately lose.
 According to the Feuillant ethos, popular societies could have no other role than as meetings of friends to hold private political discussions—their meetings should never step across the threshold of their assemblies and evolve into concerted public political action.

 In his capacity as chairman of the Constitutional Committee, Le Chapelier presented to the National Assembly in its final sessions a law restricting the rights of popular societies to undertake concerted political action, including the right to correspond with one another.
 It passed 30 September 1791 and by the virtue of obeying this law the moderate Feuillants embraced obsolescence.
 By ignoring it, the radical Jacobins emerged as the most vital political force of the French Revolution.